Barangaroo metro station

-Barangaroo metro station is an underground Sydney Metro station in the Barangaroo precinct of Sydney, Australia.
+Barangaroo metro station is an underground Sydney Metro station in the Barangaroo precinct of Sydney, New South Wales, Australia.
 The station is served by the Metro North West & Bankstown Line.

 Description

 Barangaroo station is located in the Barangaroo district of the Sydney central business district, beneath Hickson Road and south of Munn Street.
 The next station to the north is Victoria Cross and the next station to the south is Martin Place.

 The northern entrance consists of separate buildings for the lifts and escalators, which connect down to the station concourse.
 The two buildings are on the west side of Hickson Road and were designed to be minimalist.
 The southern entrance will be designed and built in the future.
 On the east side of Hickson Road are nine service pods, which are used for ventilation and emergency egress.

 History

 Excavation

 The contract for the excavation of the six stations and twin 15.5 km bored tunnels on the City & Southwest project was awarded to a joint venture between John Holland, CPB Contractors, and Ghella in June 2017, for A$2.81 billion.
 To reduce traffic congestion, the crushed rock excavated from the Barangaroo station site was taken away by barge on Sydney Harbour.
 A temporary facility was built in Clyde along the Parramatta River to receive the crushed rock and load it on trucks.
 The City & Southwest project involved two tunnels, which were bored using five tunnel boring machines (TBMs).
 Barangaroo station was the endpoint for the two TBMs that bored the 8.1 km tunnels from Marrickville to Barangaroo.
 The station was also the start point for the TBM that bored the two 1 km tunnels to Blues Point on the other side of Sydney Harbour.
 During excavation, several archaeological remains were found, including an old wharf from the 1890s and the wreck of a wooden boat built in the 1830s, which was the oldest boat of its kind discovered in New South Wales.